ska-sa/katsdpsigproc/doc/user/init.rst

   queue = ctx.create_command_queue()

 If there are multiple devices found, it will prompt the user to select one.
-Refer to :doc:`../installation` for instructions on setting an environment variable to remember that choice.
+Refer to :doc:`installation` for instructions on setting an environment variable to remember that choice.
 If you don't want the user to be prompted, you can pass ``interactive=False`` to :meth:`~katsdpsigproc.accel.create_some_context`, in which case the first